You're starting to plan your trip to Universal Studios, and you're beginning to feel overwhelmed.

 At Another Hotel (off property)

-Staying off property doesn't always have the same benefits as staying on property (like avoiding parking fees).
+Staying off property doesn't always have the same benefits as staying on property (like avoiding parking fees and getting free express passes).

-Last time I was there, this saved me $10 in one day.
+Last time I was there, this saved us $10 in one day.
+That's almost a meal in the park! 😂

 The closest hotels you can book are located on Major Blvd.